 As legendary author Jim Harrison (1937 – 2016), whom Bourdain admired and spent time with in Livingston, Montana, stated plainly, “How feebly the arts compete with the idea of what we’re going to eat next.”

 Anthony Bourdain didn’t spend much time in Minnesota.
 He visited St. Paul’s Saigon (now iPho by Saigon) in 2002 while on A Cook’s Tour.
-Minneapolis made it into only one episode, and that was the “Heartland” episode of No Reservations in which he visited the now-shuttered Doug Flicker restaurant Piccolo.
+Minneapolis made it into only one episode of his TV work, and that was the “Heartland” episode of No Reservations in which he visited the now-shuttered Doug Flicker restaurant Piccolo.
 He said it was one of the best dining experiences he’d had.
 We cheered.
 It gave us hope that our Twin Cities might actually be the dining destinations we knew they were.

 One of my many goals in life was to convince Mr. Bourdain to come and spend a few days in St. Paul.
 I would show him around the old cobblestone streets and 19th century architecture, share with him the joys of the city, eat good food, get drunk.
 Get into trouble after too many Summits.
-End up somewhere along the banks of the Mississippi staring up at the Robert Street Bridge and the blinking red “1” of the First National Bank Building.
+End up somewhere along the banks of the Mississippi beneath the Robert Street Bridge and the blinking red “1” of the First National Bank Building.